stichtingsem/ecosystem/documentation/implementation-guide-LA.md

 # TODO : Add more details

 ## LA Gateway
 The Learning Application will implement 5 API's and will send Events for these to other parties.
-It will send events for usage, cataloque, course, progress
+It will send events for usage, catalogue, course, progress

 ![architecture](diagrams/Saas_Vendor_Infrastructure-LA_Gateway.drawio.svg)